 When it comes to a bearded dragon supplement schedule?
 Well, in terms of how often you should be giving your dragon supplements, it really just depends what you’re giving them and how old they are.

-Please consider the bearded dragon supplement schedule below to get a good idea of how often you should be offering specific supplements and vitamins.
+Please consider the bearded dragon supplement schedule below to get a good idea of what your bearded dragon calcium powder feeding schedule should look like…

 - Babies should have their feeders dusted 5 times a week, but never more than once in a single day.